CHRIST IN WINTER: Reflections on Faith for the Years of Winter… ©

 I knew more about poems than trees, though, living in the inner city of Indianapolis.
-It was only when we moved to a farm near Oakland City, Indiana, when I was ten, that I really began to understand trees, and to appreciate them.
+It was only when we moved to a farm near Oakland City, Indiana that I really began to understand trees, and to appreciate them.

 My father was a good shade-tree botanist.
 He was an outdoorsman.
 He knew animals and plants.
 He could name trees.

 On the farm, I learned to love trees and plants, except for the ones I had to hoe in the garden, but I rarely learned their names.
-I learned the ones everyone knew--maples, oaks, willows, apple trees at certain times of year.
+I learned the ones everyone knew--maples, oaks, willows, fruit trees in their ripe seasons.
 I never learned to tell a hickory from an ash, though.
-All that was really important about a tree, it seemed to me, was the shade.
+All that was really important, it seemed to me, was the shade.

 In our front yard, we had shade trees—big maples.
 The front yard was open on all sides except for the house.
 There was almost always a breeze.
 When the heat became too much, I would flop down on the grass in the front yard, in the shade of those leafy maples, and feel the breeze.

-Trees are beautiful in spring and summer and autumn, in the fullness of their leaves, but in winter, we see the trunk and the limbs in their bare splendor.
-In winter we see the permanent beauty of what allows the seasonal beauty to spring forth.
+Trees are beautiful in spring and summer and autumn, yes, and their shade is welcome, but in winter, we get to see the trunk and the limbs, those supporters and nurturers of the leaves and flowers.
+Those “bare ruined choirs” have their own beauty.
+In winter, we see the beauty of what is below.

 John Robert McFarland